 There are several over-the-counter (OTC) medications and remedies that can help with opiate withdrawal.
 These methods are best used in conjunction with a specialized detox and opioid addiction treatment program.

 Opiate drugs interact with brain chemistry by binding to opioid receptors in the brain and creating a flood of dopamine.
-This is very pleasurable and a desirable experience to recreate, which is what makes opioids so addictive.
-Dopamine is one of the brain’s chemical messengers that serves to increase happiness and promote relaxation.
+This is a very pleasurable and desirable experience to recreate, which is what makes opioids so addictive.
+Dopamine is one of the brain’s chemical messengers that serve to increase happiness and promote relaxation.

 The relaxation induced by the opiate is reversed.
 During opiate withdrawal, insomnia, anxiety, restlessness, muscle tension, chills, agitation, and tremors are common.
 Flu-like symptoms, such as a runny nose, tearing, goosebumps, sweating, diarrhea, nausea, stomach upset, muscle aches, and yawning, are typical side effects of opiate withdrawal as well.